 Why you should be playing this

 Tom Clancy’s Ghost Recon: Future Soldier has everything you want in a game, a single player campaign that goes all out when it comes to content and a multiplayer experience that is bested by no one.
-I really can’t say enough by how complete this game is on all levels.
+I really can’t say enough about how complete this game is on all levels.